The surgery telephone number is 028 7137 8500.

 There are some things that patients need to consider when contacting the surgery for an appointment.

 1. Please ring on a day when you will be available to attend for an appointment.
 The GP will ring you back, and if necessary, will offer you an appointment on the same day.
 If you are not able to attend on that day, you would need to ring back again on a day when you would be able to attend.

 2. Please ring between 9.00 a.m. and 12noon, the earlier, the better.

 3. Mondays tend to be very busy due to weekend closure.
 If your problem is of a routine matter, eg., you need a medication review, it would be wiser to ring the surgery later in the week, when it is less busy.

 5. The later you ring, the more difficult it is to arrange a same day appointment, so please ring as early as possible in the day.

-6. Ideally, you should only ring the surgery after the stated time, if your problem is urgent and cant wait until the next day.
+6. Ideally, you should only ring the surgery after the stated time of 12 noon, if your problem is urgent and can't wait until the next day.

 Appointments for Other Clinics